Tell the United States Senate to Act Now for Climate Justice

 We understand as United Methodists that “our covenant with God calls us to steward, protect, and defend God’s creation” (1033: Caring for Creation) and to “advocate for policies rooted in justice and sustainability” (1035: Climate Change and the Church’s Response).

-Contact your Senators today and ask them to prioritize climate provisions in upcoming bills that would:
+Contact your Senators today and ask them to support provisions that would: